Can a Hearing Professional Determine Whether Hearing Was Damaged Recently?

 As of September 2021, about 60% of Canadians between the ages of 19 to 79 are experiencing hearing problems.

-Audiologist Services: Detecting Hearing Problems
+Audiology Services: Detecting Hearing Problems

-Audiologists are trained and licensed workers who look for, diagnose, and fix problems with hearing and balance.
+Hearing professionals are trained and licensed workers who look for, diagnose, and fix problems with hearing and balance.
 They use different tests and exams to figure out how much and what kind of hearing loss a person has.
 This can help them figure out if the hearing loss happened recently or has been going on for a long time.

-Audiologists may also use other tests, like speaking audiometry and otoacoustic emissions (OAE) testing, to evaluate different parts of hearing function and determine if the auditory system has been damaged recently.
+Hearing professionals may also use other tests, like speaking audiometry and otoacoustic emissions (OAE) testing, to evaluate different parts of hearing function and determine if the auditory system has been damaged recently.

 And, if you’re worried about setting up an appointment and going in person, you can take advantage of our mobile hearing test services at Ears To You.